 - Palazzo Gritti Badoer.
 This majestic palace owes its name to its former owners, the powerful Venetian family of the Gritti.
 Its most notable member was the Doge of Venice during the Renaissance, Andrea Gritti, who led the Venetian armies against the League of Cambrai, which sought to stop Venice's expansionist ambitions in France.

 Gondola ride with city tour and entrance to St. Mark's Basilica

-With this gondola ride with guided city tour and entrance to St. Mark's Basilica you will fulfill 3 dreams in one: ride a gondola through the picturesque canals of Venice, wander the streets and passageways of the city with the commentary of a professional guide and take a guided tour with skip-the-line access to one of Venice's greatest attractions, St. Mark's Basilica.
+With this gondola ride with guided city tour and entrance to St. Mark's Basilica you will fulfill 3 dreams in one: ride a gondola through the picturesque canals of Venice, walk the streets and passages of the city with the commentary of a professional guide and take a guided tour with skip-the-line access to one of Venice's greatest attractions, St. Mark's Basilica.

 St. Mark's Basilica

 Since it was built in 832, St. Mark's Basilica has been the most important religious temple in Venice.
 This is what you will learn on the guided tour included in this pack, where you will discover that this church was built to house the supposed relics of St. Mark the Evangelist stolen from Alexandria.

 Located in St. Mark's Square, this temple of Latin cross plan and five domes, houses in its gilded interiors more than 4,000 square meters of mosaics, relevant works of famous Venetian painters and 500 columns of the third century.
 Do not miss its Byzantine treasure of gold and silver from the sacking of Constantinople and its important Pala d'Oro, an altarpiece of precious stones made by medieval goldsmiths.

 St. Mark's Square